vCloud API programming guide for service providers

 4

-Retrieve a Catalog Item
+Retrieving a Catalog Item

 You can examine the list of items in a catalog to find items of interest based on the values of their name and type attributes.
 You must retrieve a catalog item to get a Description and a usable reference to the underlying object.